KDE/smb4k/README.md

 Latest Version
 --------------
-The latest stable version of Smb4K can always be downloaded from out [project's web page](https://sourceforge.net/projects/smb4k/files/latest/download).
+The latest stable version of Smb4K can always be downloaded from our [project's web page](https://sourceforge.net/projects/smb4k/files/latest/download).